ekkyarmandi/scraping-20k-shopify-websites/readme.md

 In this step I use Instagram public API for collecting the instagram account followers count.

 ### Step 6: Write to Excel using Pandas
-After all the data was collected, the last step are turn the data as a `Pandas` `DataFrame` and then write it out as an excel file with `.xslx` extension.
+After all the data was collected, the last step are turning the data as a `Pandas DataFrame` and then write it out as an excel file with `.xslx` extension.